Involuta/Blazarang/README.md

 Candy Cat
-Giant cat monster made of sugar crystals and candy bits Top of its head is 3 giant spikes forming a mask above its mouth, and its mouth looks like Denji’s from Chainsaw Man with big teeth and a wicked grin
+Giant cat monster made of sugar crystals and candy bits Top of its head is 4 giant spikes forming a mask above its mouth, and its mouth looks like Denji’s from Chainsaw Man with big teeth and a wicked grin
 Mask spikes can fold back to form a mane, revealing crazy cat eyes and/or a bunch of tentacles underneath Head can twist around and upside down to make new expressions to frighten its enemy Back is covered in candy bits, chest is guarded by chocolate plates Tail is undecided, perhaps its soul floats on its tail like a ring?
 Moves like it’s naturally crazy/hyper but is trying to contain itself Speaks with a crazed distorted voice
+Represents the number 9 (4 legs + tail + 4 mask spikes)
+Idea: can extend its neck, shoulders, and torso to lengthen itself disturbingly
+Idea: this is a super high-ranking god (e.g. 7), making it a real threat to Cotu
+Idea: constantly feints to terrify the player.
+Every 9th feint is an actual attack that is nearly impossible to react to unless you were keeping count
+I considered the idea that the count gets reset after certain moves (e.g. a special retreat anim or special move), but I realized that it’d be cool for the player to survive a special move and have to keep the current number memorized the entire time
 Idea: creates giant wormholes that travel incredibly long distances in the universe
 Idea: he plans to use the wormholes to kidnap Cotu and never get caught
 Idea: guards a secret wormhole that leads from the beginning of the game (gauntlet var 1) straight to the gala Uses the candy bits on his body as projectiles
+Idea: hypnosis ability
+When it opens its mask, Candy Cat exposes tentacles and/or a twitching eye, which emits hypnotic waves that distort its prey’s mind
+Hypnosis makes the stability bar and buffs look like they’re increasing and changes their colors - it looks like Cotu has more stability and buffs he actually has
+SFX and music fade into the background, and a child’s voice reverberates clearly to say relaxing words “Relax.”
+“Be calm.”
+“Ease your mind.”
+“Don’t move.”
+“I love you.”
+“Don’t worry.”
+Used immediately before a powerful attack
+Uses molasses to slow its victims
 Song is calming, seductive, and insidious
 Idea: song has deep distorted lyrics
 So soft, so sweet, so nice